 You can now bring certain chargeable waste to the HWRC.
 You can find a list of accepted/unaccepted materials and charges on the Hampshire County Council Hampshire County Council website.
 Only card payments will be accepted.

-Book an appointment to visit the HWRC
+Booking an appointment to visit the HWRC

-From 1 July 2020 you must have an appointment to visit the Paulsgrove HWRC.
+You must have an appointment to visit the Paulsgrove HWRC.
 If you visit without an appointment, you will be turned away.

 You can book up to three trips to Paulsgrove HWRC in a week (Monday to Sunday) and a maximum of two trips in one day.